Mount Melbourne: Last eruption and present-day activity

 Tephrochronology has yielded an age of 1892 ± 30 CE for the last eruption.
 This eruption deposited a major tephra layer around the volcano, which crops out mainly on its eastern side and in the Aviator and Tinker Glaciers.
 The three small craters on the rim of the Mount Melbourne summit crater formed at the end of this eruption.

-No eruptions have been observed during historical time, and the volcano is considered to be quiescent and a low-hazard volcano.
+No eruptions have been observed during historical time, and Mount Melbourne is considered to be quiescent and a low-hazard volcano.
 Ongoing deformation and seismic activity occurs at Mount Melbourne, and the latter may be caused either by the movement of fluids underground or by fracturing processes.
 Icequakes caused by glacier movement also occur.
 Geothermal activity was steady between 1963 and 1983, while ground deformation commenced in 1997.
 This deformation was probably caused by changes in the geothermal system.

 Hazards and monitoring

 Future moderate to large explosive eruptions such as Plinian eruptions are possible.
 The prevailing winds would transport volcanic ash eastward across the Ross Sea, and the ash might affect research stations close to Mount Melbourne such as Mario Zucchelli, Gondwana and Jang Bogo.
 The hazards of Antarctic volcano eruptions are poorly known.
 Mount Melbourne is remote, and thus renewed eruptions would likely not impact any human habitations but regional environmental or even global climate impacts, as well as disruptions of air travel, are possible.

 Italian scientists began a volcanology research program on Mount Melbourne in the late 1980s, establishing a volcanological observatory in 1988.
 In 1990 they installed seismic stations around Mount Melbourne and between 1999 and 2001 a network of geodetic measurement stations around Terra Nova Bay, including several aimed at monitoring the Mount Melbourne volcano.
 Beginning in 2012 Korean scientists at the Jang Bogo Station added another seismic station network to monitor the volcano.
 In 2016–2019 geochemical, seismological and volcanological research was carried out at Mount Melbourne as part of the ICE-VOLC project.